-Skills Bootcamp Name Data Analytics Level 4 Category and Subcategory Category 3: Digital Subcategory Digital (general): Digital business services Lead Provider Name: Gateshead College Delivery Partner(s) and what they will be delivering: Gateshead College Region of Delivery: North East Qualification(s) Gained or Mapped to: N/A Will training be accredited?
+Skills Bootcamp Name Data Skills Accelerator Category and Subcategory Digital - Pathway to Accelerated Apprenticeship - Digital Business Services Lead Provider Name: Baltic Apprenticeships Delivery Partner(s) and what they will be delivering: N/A Region of Delivery: North East England Qualification(s) Gained or Mapped to: Mapped to Data Technician Level 3 Apprenticeship ST0795 Will training be accredited?
 If yes, by which Awarding organisation?
-No If the training is not mapped or accredited, please identify the method for Through project which is graded against KSBs - Pass, Merit or Distinction
+No. If the training is not mapped or accredited, please identify the method for N/A